chenshuo/dspfirst/README.md

 wrote three books together, the first 6 chapters are almost the same, as well as two chapters on $z$-Transforms and IIR Filters.

 * _DSP First: A Multimedia Approach_ (523 pp.) was published in 1998, focused almost entirely on the digital domain.
-* _Signal Processing First_ (512 pp.)published in 2003 expanded the original book, adding several chapters covering Continuous-Time Linear Time-Invariant (LTI) systems, the Continuous-Time Fourier Transform (CTFT), and analog filtering/modulation/sampling.
+* _Signal Processing First_ (512 pp.), published in 2003, expanded the original book, adding several chapters covering Continuous-Time Linear Time-Invariant (LTI) systems, the Continuous-Time Fourier Transform (CTFT), and analog filtering/modulation/sampling.
 It was designed to serve as a complete, single-semester course covering _both_ analog and digital concepts.
 * [_DSP First, second edition_](https://www.pearson.com/se/Nordics-Higher-Education/subject-catalogue/engineering/mcclellan-digital-signal-processing-first-2e-ge.html) (592 pp.) features three new chapters on Discrete-Time Fourier Transform, The Discrete Fourier Transform, and the Fourier Series.